 A QCD is the withdrawal of funds from an IRA with the intention of donating them directly to a qualified charity.
 There are tax benefits that go along with this strategy.
 You can use QCDs when you’re taking required minimum distributions (RMDs) in retirement.

 You may qualify for a QCD if you have a traditional IRA, an inactive SIMPLE IRA (meaning you and your employer are no longer contributing to the account during the same tax year that you’re making a charitable contribution), an inactive SEP-IRA or an inherited IRA.
-But certain rules apply.
+However, certain rules apply.

 Making qualified charitable distributions from Roth IRAs is usually a bad idea (and it’s usually prohibited).
 Why?
 For one thing, a QCD must be a distribution that would normally be subject to taxation.
 Roth IRA distributions are usually tax-free.

 Your Roth IRA may be eligible for a QCD if you’re willing to pay taxes on your withdrawals.
 But if you wouldn’t otherwise owe the IRS money, agreeing to pay taxes on Roth IRA distributions doesn’t make sense.